Yevgenia Ginzburg: Rehabilitation and later life

 After Joseph Stalin's death in 1953 and following Ginzburg's repeated, vigorous appeals to various authorities to have her case reconsidered, she was released from the exile (on 25 June 1955) and allowed to return to Moscow.
-She was rehabilitated in 1955.
+She was rehabilitated on June 25, 1955 due to the lack of "corpus delicti".

 She returned to Moscow, worked as a reporter and continued her work on her magnum opus, her memoir Journey into the Whirlwind (English title).
 After her husband's death in 1959, Yevgenia finished the book in 1967 but was unable to publish it in the USSR.
 The manuscript was then smuggled abroad and published in 1967 by Mondadori in Milan and Possev in Frankfurt am Main; it has since been translated into many languages.
 Eventually, her memoir was divided into two parts, whose Russian titles are "Krutoi marshrut I" and "Krutoi marshrut II" -- "Harsh Route" or "Steep Route."
 She died in Moscow, aged 72.